-To develop attitudes committed to respect for the other, recognizing and valuing their singularities, the variation between the times and the knowledge of each one, the teacher of Early Childhood Education, Adriane, emphasizes that school planning is a contemporary challenge, considering the prior organization of the teacher is essential, however, in order to make sense it is necessary to consider that "In everyday life children are conducting our work."
+To develop attitudes committed to respect for the other, recognizing and valuing their singularities, the variation between the times and the knowledge of each other, the teacher of early childhood education, Adriane, emphasizes that school planning is a challenge of contemporaneity, considering The prior organization of the teacher is essential, however, in order to make sense it is necessary to consider that "In everyday life children are conducting our work".

-Even though it is a common practice for teachers, the planning and organization of teaching work has still been thought, primarily, from an ideal of distant child, the real child (FAGUNDES, 2011).
+Even though it is a common practice for teachers, the planning and organization of teaching work has still been thought, primarily, from an ideal child far from the real child (FAGUNDES, 2011).
 For the teachers who were part of our research, it is precisely the proximity with the young people and the children present in the school institutions in which the future teachers will work that it will be possible to establish bonds of affection and dialogue that encourage us to perceive the different nuances that emerge in the classroom.

 As stated by Fino (2008, p.
 5) "[...] pedagogical innovation can only be put in terms of change and transformation", it is not a technology that matters or something that can be quantified in terms of pedagogical effectiveness.
-What the interviewed teachers show in their speeches is that, beyond a question of method or didactic planning, pedagogical innovation goes through teaching autonomy, dialogicity, creativity and listening to the other.
+What the teachers interviewed show in their speeches is that, beyond a matter of method or didactic planning, pedagogical innovation goes through teaching autonomy, dialogicity, creativity and listening to the other.